 Restoring the .htaccess file in WordPress is crucial to resolving 404 errors caused by misconfigurations.
 Here are the steps to restore the .htaccess file:

 Check different pages on your website to ensure that the 404 errors are resolved.
-The restoration of the .htaccess file should eliminate issues related to incorrect configurations.
+Restoring the .htaccess file should resolve issues caused by incorrect configuration.

 If you’re experiencing 404 errors due to incorrect URL configurations, then here are the steps to update the WordPress URL in the database:

-• Open wp_options Table: Locate and click on the wp_options table in the database.
+- Open the wp_options table: Locate and click on the wp_options table in the database.

 Lastly, clear your browser’s cache to ensure it loads the updated URL.
 Next, check your WordPress site to confirm that the 404 errors are resolved.